-- 1. All HCP entering an enclosed area of a patient who has known or suspected TB or who are present when cough inducing procedures are performed on patients with known or suspected TB will wear a respiratory protective device (respirator) meeting OSHA recommended performance criteria (e.g., N95 or PAPR).
+- 1. All staff entering an enclosed area of a patient who has known or suspected TB or who are present when cough-inducing procedures are performed on patients with known or suspected TB will wear a respiratory protective device (respirator) meeting OSHA recommended performance criteria (e.g., N95 or PAPR).
 Such a device should be placed prior to entering the room and removed only after leaving the room.
-HCP who must wear a respirator will be included in the Respiratory Protection Program and complete annual fit testing and training. - 2.
-Policies and procedures regarding the use of respirators are incorporated in the Respiratory Protection Program. - Assignment of responsibility: UNC Medical Center Industrial Hygienist, Department of Environmental Health and Safety will manage the UNC Medical Center Respiratory Protection Program.
-The Respiratory Protection Program for UNC-CH HCP is managed by the UNC Department of Environment, Health and Safety - 4.
+Staff who must wear a respirator will be included in the Respiratory Protection Program and complete annual fit testing and training. - 2.
+Policies and procedures regarding the use of respirators are incorporated in the Respiratory Protection Program. - Assignment of responsibility: UNC Hospitals Industrial Hygienist, Department of Environmental Health and Safety will manage the UNC Hospitals - Environmental Health and Safety policy: Respiratory Protection Program.
+The Respiratory Protection Program for UNC-CH staff is managed by the UNC Department of Environment, Health, and Safety. - 4.
 N95 respirators should be disposed of following each use immediately upon leaving the patient room.
 The reusable respirator equipment (i.e., PAPR) shall be cleaned and disinfected with an EPA-registered disinfectant after each use.
-Disposable PAPR head

-- covers/cuffs should be immediately disposed of following each use upon leaving the patient room. - 5.
+Disposable PAPR head covers/cuffs should be immediately disposed of following each use upon leaving the patient room. - 5.
 During an emergency (e.g., shortage caused by pandemic), respirators may be allowed to have extended or limited use per CDC recommendations and with consultation from Infection Prevention.